isabella232/data-workbench.en-1/help/home/c-inst-svr/c-rptr-fntly/c-cnfg-rptr-fntly/t-cfg-acc-ctrll-tgt-mach.md

 ---
 description: Target Insight Server machines running the Insight Server Replication Service must be able to read the log files on this repeater server.
-seo-description: Target Insight Server machines running the Insight Server Replication Service must be able to read the log files on this repeater server.
-seo-title: Configuring Access Control for Target Machines
 solution: Insight
 title: Configuring Access Control for Target Machines
 uuid: 35e032cf-6c1d-4348-88ce-4f4a6a30b16f